Geontech/fins/docs/tutorial2.md

   }
 ```

 The `filesets` top-level key indicates which files are used in the Nodeset project.
 For Nodesets in particular, HDL files can only be added for simulation purposes.
-Notice that most of the files are located in the **gen/core/** directory.
+Notice that a few of the files are located in the **gen/core/** directory.
 These files are auto-generated and accordingly updated with the `fins` code generator executable.
 Since FINS manages these files, the burden of creating and maintaining these files is removed from the developer!

 A few files pointed to here are from the Nodes in this Nodeset.
 They are for property access and verification, and provide other utility in the Nodeset testbench.